itornaza/sdc-model-predictive-control/README.md

 ## MPC Overview

 The Model Predictive Controller calculates simulated actuator inputs, predicts the resulting trajectories and selects the trajectory with the minimum cost.
-In order to do so, It uses as input the desired trajectory and the current state of the vehicle.
+In order to do so, It uses the desired trajectory from the path planning block and the current state of the vehicle as inputs.
 In a way, MPC reduces the control problem to an optimization problem of finding the best trajectory candidate.

-Imagine that we know the current state and the reference trajectory that we want to follow.
+In simple terms, imagine that we know the current state and the reference trajectory that we want to follow.
 We optimize our actuator inputs each step in time to minimize the cost of our predicted trajectory.
-Once we find the lowest cost trajectory we implement the respective actuateors and throw away everything else.
+Once we find the lowest cost trajectory we implement the respective actuators and throw away everything else.

 At the heart of the MPC lie  the cost estimation functions.
 In essence these functions declare which errors are to be penalized the most in order to safely drive the vehicle.
-In this manner, we allow for non-critical errors to occur while are keeping critical errors to a minimum.
+Our task is to allow for non-critical errors to occur while are keeping critical errors to a minimum.

 ## Hyperparameters

 The MPC defines the prediction horizon *T* which is the duration over which future predictions are made.
+It should be a few seconds at most.
+Beyond that horizon, the environment will change enough that it won't make sense to predict any further into the future.

 ![img](http://latex.codecogs.com/svg.latex?T%20%3D%20N%20*%20dt)

 Where,

-*T* is the prediction horizon which should be a few seconds at most.
-Beyond that horizon, the environment will change enough that it won't make sense to predict any further into the future

 *N* is the number of steps in the prediction horizon.
-It determines the number of variables optimized by the MPC and is a major driver of computational cost
+It determines the number of variables optimized by the MPC and is a major driver of computational cost.

-*dt* is the timestep duration i.e. time elapsed between actuations.
-Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory
+*dt* is the timestep duration i.e. the time elapsed between actuations.
+Larger values of *dt* result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.

-During the implementation various values for dt were tested spanning from 0.8 to 1.4.
-However, 0.135 was found to help the model behave better than the other values even at high speeds such as 100mph.
+During the implementation various values for *dt* were tested spanning from 0.8 to 1.4.
+However, 0.135 was found to help the model behave better than the other values from low speeds such as 40 mph to moderate speeds up to 100mph.

 ## Kinematic model